 - Theodore Wirth Park

 This park is my go-to favorite.
 Easily accessible, family friendly and you can choose your own adventure.
 Last weekend we hopped off trail and ran (some of us crawled) up the big hill by the wildflower garden.
 We have crossed Railroad bridges, frozen creeks, bridges made of 2x4s and its right next door to Utepils Brewery.
-Don’t forget to take the tiny Bassett Creek trail that inches along the creek with views of the abandoned Glenwood Inglewood water treatment plant.
-Its totally sketchy in the warmer months, but beautiful in the winter.
+Don’t forget to take the tiny Bassett Creek trail that inches along the creek with views of the abandoned Glenwood Inglewood building.
+Its beautiful in the winter.

 - Elm Creek Park Reserve